kentcdodds/testing-workshop/README.md

 the database is actually just a simple JavaScript file.
 Every time you start the app, all the data is reset (and in development mode, data is randomly generated).

+### Continuous Integration

+We're using two CI services:

+* [Travis][build] (Linux): find config in `.travis.yml`
+* [AppVeyor][win-build] (Windows): find config in `appveyor.yml`

+### Hosting

+The backend code is deployed to [now.sh](https://now.sh):
+[til.now.sh](https://til.now.sh).
+Try hitting one of the unauthenticated endpoints like [`/api/posts`](https://til.now.sh/api/posts) (note: it's using the open source free tier, so it may take a while to respond as it warms up).
+The Travis build is responsible for deploying the backend to `now.sh`.

+The frontend code is deployed using [netlify](https://netlify.com):
+[til.netlify.com](https://til.netlify.com).
+We could host the frontend code on `now` as well, except Netlify has some pretty awesome features with GitHub integration, and I want to show those off (and benefit from them as well).
+The frontend code is deployed to netlify using Netlify's integration with GitHub.

 ### Register and Login